chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 ```

 The difference is that we potentially can have much more structure on this
-identity type than we usual equality.
-We can have paths not just between points,
+identity type than we do with usual equality.
+We can have paths not just between
-but between paths, corresponding to the idea of homotopy above.
-The difference
+points, but between paths, corresponding to the idea of homotopy above.
+The
-between equivalence in usual type theories and univalent foundations lies in
+difference between equivalence in usual type theories and univalent foundations
-what axioms we adopt regarding how much structure is allowed in these higher
+lies in what axioms we adopt regarding how much structure is allowed in these
-order identity types.
+higher order identity types.

 One approach, for instance in Lean 4, is to add as an axiom[^axiom] that all proofs of
 identity are equal, that is: